DanWertheimer/danwertheimer.github.io/_posts/2019-05-04-rapid-model-prototyping-with-deep-feature-synthesis-and-xgboost---titanic-style.markdown

 ---

 It is a well known fact that data scientists spend the majority of their time cleaning and wrangling data before they begin to start to model a problem.
 For a well defined problem with relatively clean data and knowledge of the problem domain, the time taken is far less.
-But when tasked with a problem that we aren't as knowledgeable about, how can a data scientists make the best use of his/her time to determine whether a problem is solvable with the data provided?
+But when tasked with a problem that we aren't as knowledgeable about, how can a data scientist make the best use of his time to determine whether a problem is solvable with the data provided?

 {% include image.html